QuickMythril/qortal-mcp-server/DESIGN.md

 - Addresses and Base58 references are validated before calling Core.
 - Large `data` fields are truncated to an internal cap to avoid oversized responses; binary attachments are not decoded.
 - Only metadata is returned; no decryption or content interpretation is performed.
+- Optional `decode_text` parameter attempts UTF-8 decoding when `isText=true` and `isEncrypted=false`, using the reported encoding (Base58/Base64).
+Decoding is capped to the same truncation limit and signals `decodedTextTruncated` when clipped; failures omit `decodedText`.

 #### `count_chat_messages` (v1)